Janet Trevelyan

 Janet Penrose Trevelyan, CH (née Ward; 6 November 1879 – 7 September 1956) was a British writer, social campaigner, and fundraiser.

 Biography

-Trevelyan was born Janet Penrose Ward in Oxford on 6 November 1879.
+Trevelyan was born Janet Penrose Ward in Oxford, England, on 6 November 1879.
 She was the daughter of art critic Humphry Ward and writer Mary Augusta Ward, and through her mother was related to Matthew Arnold and Thomas Arnold.
 Her brother was the Conservative MP Arnold Ward.